-At Biggar Primary we strive to meet the needs of all pupils.
+At Blackwood Primary we strive to meet the needs of all pupils.
 Assessment is an integral part of the learning and teaching process.
 It is the means of obtaining information, which allows teachers, pupils and parents to make judgements about and targets to develop pupil progress.
-Assessment must measure the success of learning, teaching and achievement as well as guide the next steps to be achieved.
+Assessment must measure the success of learning, teaching and achievement as well as inform the next steps.

-Teachers make on-going and informal assessments about their pupils every day and notes may be made on daily or weekly plans or in forward planners.
+Teachers make on-going and informal assessments about their pupils.